anuragkulkarni13/Cross_Platform_Flutter_Application/README.md

 <img src="https://github.com/anuragkulkarni13/Cross_Platform_Flutter_Application/raw/main/assests/images/ss4.png" width="250" height="550">

-### Edit Products feature
+### Edit Tasks feature
 ### For the edit option we have a “pencil symbol” for every task.
 <img src="https://github.com/anuragkulkarni13/Cross_Platform_Flutter_Application/raw/main/assests/images/ss5.png" width="250" height="550">

-### Once we click on the pencil symbol, we get navigated to the edit product page where we get the details of the task and we can add or remove the content from the from title and description.
+### Once we click on the pencil symbol, we get navigated to the edit Task page where we get the details of the task and we can add or remove the content from the from title and description.
 ### Next we can click on “save” button to save and “cancel” button to cancel the operation.
 <img src="https://github.com/anuragkulkarni13/Cross_Platform_Flutter_Application/raw/main/assests/images/ss6.png" width="250" height="550">